George Mathers, 1st Baron Mathers

-George Mathers, 1st Baron Mathers KT, PC, DL (28 February 1886 – 26 September 1965) was a Scottish trade unionist and Labour Party politician.
+George Mathers, 1st Baron Mathers (28 February 1886 – 26 September 1965) was a Scottish trade unionist and Labour Party politician.
 He served as Comptroller of the Household from 1944 to 1945 in Winston Churchill's war-time coalition government and as Treasurer of the Household (Deputy Chief Whip) from 1945 to 1946 in Clement Attlee's post-war Labour administration.

 Background and education

 Mathers was born in Newtown St Boswells, Roxburghshire, the son of George Mathers, JP, and Annie, daughter of James Barclay.
 He was educated at the Newtown St Boswells School.

 Early working life and trade unionism

 From 1899 Mathers served as a clerk with the North British Railway.
 He was active in the trade union and labour movement from 1908, becoming President of the Carlisle Trades Council and Labour Party from 1917 to 1920.
 He was elected a member of Carlisle City Council in 1919, before transferring to Edinburgh in 1921.